How to Get a DACA Mortgage Loan

 We make it easy to get pre-approved in 1 day and close in as little as 2 weeks—all with a great rate.

-You can rely on our staff of certified mortgage underwriters to guide you along the path to homeownership, ensuring everything goes smoothly.
+You can rely on our team of certified mortgage underwriters to guide you through the path to homeownership and ensure a smooth process.

 How can I get pre-approved for a mortgage if I have DACA status?

-Getting pre-approved for a mortgage as a DACA recipient is similar to the process for any other homebuyer.
+Getting pre-approved for a mortgage as a DACA recipient follows the same process as for any other homebuyer.
 However, due to your immigration status, you may have additional documentation requirements.

-Follow our 3-step closing plan to get approved or pre-approved quickly.
+Follow our 3-step closing plan to get quickly approved or pre-approved.

 1. Apply online.